Using the fragment position in a fragment shader is quite useful, but it is far from

 There are three new lines here.
 Let us take them one at a time.

-The declaration of the global color
+The declaration of the global color defines a new input for the

 vertex shader.
 So this shader, in addition to taking an input named

-also takes a second input named
+position also takes a second input named

-.
-As with the position
+color.
+As with the position input, this

 tutorial assigns each attribute to an attribute index. position

-is assigned the attribute index 0, while color
+is assigned the attribute index 0, while color is assigned

 1.